U.S. state profile · USGS ComCat

 Earthquakes in American Samoa

-American Samoa ranks 17th of 38 U.S. states and territories by catalogued seismic activity - a state with limited seismic activity.
+American Samoa ranks 17th of 39 U.S. states and territories by catalogued seismic activity - a state with limited seismic activity, averaging about 1 M4+ events a year alongside 4 significant M6+ earthquakes since 1900.
 Below: the full M6+ event history, magnitude and depth profile, and yearly trend.

 - 24